rudrajit15/rudrajit15.github.io/_pages/about.md

 Howdy!

-I'm a fourth year PhD student in the Computer Science Department of **UT Austin**.
-I'm fortunate to be advised by Prof. **Inderjit Dhillon** and Prof. **Sujay Sanghavi**.
-Broadly, I'm interested in the design of efficient and provable algorithms for machine learning.
-Specifically, my current research interests include large-scale & robust optimization, federated learning and differentially private optimization.
-I was a research intern at Google in 2021 and an applied scientist intern at Amazon in 2020.
+I am a fourth year PhD student in the Computer Science Department of **UT Austin**.
+I am fortunate to be advised by Prof. **Inderjit Dhillon** and Prof. **Sujay Sanghavi**.
+Broadly speaking, I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning.
+My research spans federated learning, differentially private training and knowledge distillation.
+I will be a student researcher at **Google AI Princeton** this summer, working with Naman Agarwal.
+I was a research intern at **Google** in 2021 and an applied scientist intern at **Amazon** in 2020.

 Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, **Indian Institute of Technology** (**IIT**) **Bombay**.
 At IIT Bombay, I worked under the guidance of Prof. **Subhasis Chaudhuri** on some probabilistically provable theoretical aspects of neural networks and algorithmic aspects of large-scale optimization for my final thesis <a href="https://drive.google.com/open?id=1gOwSCWhbJLVFN2K178Ujve-WxFv_VDdB">[link]</a>.
 I was awarded the Undergraduate Research Award (URA-03) for exceptional work in my final thesis.